Juliafrances28/React/README.md

   ## Installation
   First, npm create-react-app my-app
  Then install the following:  npm install, npm install express , npm install bootstrap.

+   ## Running
-Note: if this code is downloaded to your local machine use npm run start to run the site
+   To run the site off your local machince use the following command: npm run start

   ## Usage
   To create a site that will showcase my new skills and the work I  have done to future to potential employers.